akka/akka-persistence-cassandra/README.md

 * `delayed-event-timeout` has been replaces by `events-by-tag.gap-timeout` with the restriction removed that all events have to be tagged.
 * `first-time-bucket` format has changed to: `yyyyMMddTHH:mm` e.g. `20151120T00:00`
-* `eventutal-consistency` has been removed.
+* `eventual-consistency` has been removed.
 It may be re-added see [#263](https://github.com/akka/akka-persistence-cassandra/issues/263)

 After you have migrated your data you can now remove the materialized view and `tagN` columns from the `messages` table.
 It is *highly* recommended you do this as maintaining a materialized view is expensive